tf2classic-android/source-thirdparty/curl/docs/URL-SYNTAX.md

 any of the specifications.
 This is a shortcut to entering URLs that was supported by browsers early on and has been mimicked by curl.

-Based on what the host name starts with, curl will "guess" what protocol to
+Based on what the hostname starts with, curl "guesses" what protocol to use:
-use:

  - `ftp.` means FTP
  - `dict.` means DICT